-Figure 1-3 shows the over- and under-voltage connections from the ADC to the PWM and the connections to the PWM from the TMR and GPIO.
-These signals can control the PWM outputs in a similar manner to the over- and under-voltage control signals.
+Figure 1-6 shows the over-limit and under-limit connections from the ADC to the PWM and the connections to the PWM from the TMR and GPIO.
+These signals can control the PWM outputs in a similar manner as the PWM generator.
 See the 56F802x and 56F803x Peripheral Reference Manual for additional information.

-The PWM_reload_sync output can be connected to Timer A's (TMRA) Channel 3 input; TMRA's Channels 2 and 3 outputs are connected to the ADC sync inputs.
-TMRA Channel 3 output is connected to SYNC0 and TMRA Channel 2 is connected to SYNC1.
-SYNC0 is the master ADC sync input that is used to trigger ADCA and ADCB in sequence and parallel mode.
-SYNC1 is used to trigger ADCB in parallel independent mode.
+The PWM_reload_sync output can be connected to the Timer's Channel 3 input and the Timer's Channels 2 and 3 outputs are connected to the ADC sync inputs.
+Timer Channel 3 output is connected to SYNC0 and Timer Channel 2 is connected to SYNC1.
 These are controlled by bits in the SIM Control Register; see Section 6.3.1.